haraldweber1975/beautiful-jekyll/_posts/2018-08-28-solus-linux.md

 Every OS has its lifetime and after Windows XP reached the end of its live I moved my parents on Elementary OS as they didn't want to pay for a copy of Windows 7/8/10...

 Now after approx 4 years it's time to install a new version of Elementary.
-Unfortunately it's not possible to do a in-line upgrade.
+Unfortunately it's not possible to do an in-line upgrade.
+Fresh install... time consuming and I need to ensure that every Icon / File / Link is available in the new OS.

 {: .box-note}
 In Solus you will not face this issue as it is a rolling-release Operating System.
 **Install once - upgrade forever**.

 ### Remote support
+With Elementary I was always strugling with a proper 1-click remote-support solution.
+This is available in Solus through the 3rd-Party apps: **Anydesk**

 ### Zero maintenance